Behind the Scenes: What It’s Really Like to Be a Developer for AUTOPAY

 Ash Blue, Luna Red and Brian Gryth

 Ash Blue and Luna Red are front-end developers for AUTOPAY, and Brian Gryth is AUTOPAY’s product owner.
 Blue and Red both taught themselves to code through online lessons and real-world experience.
-Gryth worked on the government side of tech for about a decade — including as founder and program manager of
+Gryth worked on the government side of tech for about a decade — including as founder and program manager of Go Code Colorado — before joining AUTOPAY as the second member of their product team.

 We spoke with them about what it’s really like to work at AUTOPAY, from the day-to-day to being part of the team and the most challenging parts of the job.